abiswas-odu/Disco/README.md

 ### Quickly Running An Assembly

 There are two basic versions of the assembler one for running on a single machine and another for running with MPI on a cluster.
 Both versions require data pre-processing of raw illumina reads.
 We provide two scripts to perform data pre-processing.
-The details of the pre-processing are provided in the "Preprocessing of the Illumina data" section below.
-If your data is pre-processed please continue to the "Quickly Running DISCO" section.
+The details of the pre-processing are provided in the **Preprocessing of the Illumina data** section below.
+If your data is pre-processed please continue to the **Quickly Running DISCO** section.

 * __Data Pre-processing and Assembly:__ The following commands show the usage of the script for running data pre-processing and assembly on a single machine with multiple cores.